Weights for relative motives; relation with mixed complexes of sheaves

 If $f$ is an open immersion, we just have $f^!=f^*$.

 \item If $i:S'\to S$ is an immersion of regular schemes everywhere of codimension $d$, then $\q_{S'}(-d)[-2d]\cong i^!(\q_S)$.

-\item If $i:Z\to X$ is a closed immersion, $U=X\setminus Z$, $j:U\to X$ is the complementary open immersion, then the motivic image functors yield {\it gluing data} for $\dm(-)$ (in the sense of \S1.4.3 of \cite{bbd}; see also Definition 8.2.1 of \cite{bws}).
+\item If $i:Z\to X$ is a closed immersion, $U=X\setminus Z$, $j:U\to X$ is the complementary open immersion, then the motivic image functors yield a {\it gluing datum} for $\dm(-)$ (in the sense of \S1.4.3 of \cite{bbd}; see also Definition 8.2.1 of \cite{bws}).
 That means that (in addition to the adjunctions given by assertion \ref{imotfun}) the following statements are valid.

 (i) $i_*\cong i_!$ is a full embeddings; $j^*=j^!$ is isomorphic to the localization (functor) of $\dmx$ by $i_*(\dm(Z))$.